Deicide: Greek mythology

 Ophiotaurus was a creature whose entrails were said to grant the power to defeat the gods to whoever burned them.
 The Titans attempted to use them against the Olympians.
 After learning that his children were destined to usurp him, Cronus devoured his children.
 However, his children were later freed by Zeus.

 Hawaiian mythology

 Lanikaula, a prophet, killed the followers of the trickster god Pahulu on Lanai.

 Japanese mythology

 The goddess of creation, Izanami died while giving birth to the fire god Kagutsuchi.
 Kagutsuchi's father, Izanagi, beheaded Kagutsuchi out of grief.

 Mesopotamian mythology

 In Babylonian mythology, Kingu, along with his dragon mother, Tiamat, were slain by the war-god Marduk in the primordial battle of the Enuma Elish.
 Afterward, the gods mixed Kingu's blood with clay and created humans.
 A variant of this myth, from the Atra-Hasis epic, says that the minor god Geshtu-E was sacrificed to make humans with his blood.

 Norse mythology

 Loki tricked Höðr into killing Baldr.
 Váli avenged Baldr's death by killing Höðr.

 Most of the major figures die in Ragnarök.
 According to the Gylfaginning, Jörmungandr kills Thor by poisoning him, Fenrir kills Odin, while Heimdall and Loki kill each other.

+Popular culture

+In Phillip Pullman's His Dark Materials trilogy, the main characters inadvertently kill God, known as 'the Authority', when they release him from imprisonment.

+In the Star Trek universe, the Klingon creation myth states that the first Klingons waged war against, and ultimately killed, the gods who created them.